osohq/oso/new-docs/content/any/reference/polar/polar-syntax.md

 #### Negation (not)

-The `not` operator will succeed when the expression it precedes fails.
+The `not` operator will succeed when its argument fails.

 For example, the following rule will succeed when `x != 0` (and could be written as such).